nivwya/SecretGems/README.md

 This project is open source and available under the [MIT License](LICENSE).

-##  Support

-If you encounter any issues:
-1. Check the browser console for errors
-2. Verify your Firebase configuration
-3. Ensure all Firebase services are enabled
-4. Check the network tab for failed requests

-##  Future Enhancements

-- [ ] User authentication and profiles
-- [ ] Comments and reviews system
-- [ ] Map integration with location pins
-- [ ] Social sharing features
-- [ ] Push notifications for new gems
 - [ ] Advanced search with geolocation
 - [ ] Mobile app versions
 - [ ] Admin panel for moderation